 - How satisfied are they with your products or services?

 - Their demographics: you can easily extract their location from the database and find if there are some hidden gems over there.
 Usually, you can find these in some data anomalies, as you can see below:

 |Location||Ex-Lovers customers||True Lovers customers||Difference|

-As you can see, a negative difference may show that your website hasn’t properly retained the Lovers from London, giving room for further research – may be your delivery is not that good over there.
+As you can see, a negative difference may show that your website hasn’t properly retained the Lovers from London, leaving room for further research.
+Maybe your delivery is not that good over there?

 Our spreadsheet also includes the main areas of interest your surveys should touch upon (especially if you want to use these surveys to create buyer personas – but not exclusively for this purpose alone).

 Nota Bene!
 The Net Promoter Score is a very strong indicator that will allow you to understand how different segments are willing to recommend your eCommerce to their peers.
 If you’re willing to understand more about NPS, check our smart marketer’s guide for net promoter score